kendavistoo/Vector-of-Classes/README.md

 make paintEvent(QPaintEvent*) a pure virtual for all of the children (I have not tried this).

 Second, the basic structure looks powerful.
 The MainWindow constructs the tool widgets and adds them to the QVector.
-In the same, order a corresponding button which inherits QToolButton is created.
+In the same, order a corresponding button which inherits QToolButton (or QPushButton) is created.
 This button gets the index of the tool widget.
 When the button is clicked, it emits a signal which brings up the corresponding tool widget.

 Third, the singleton repository of application data looks very good.
 However, it likely would be wise to do a mutex lock on all singleton set and get functions.